daltyboy11/daltyboy11.github.io/about.md

 When I'm not writing code I enjoy reading, lifting weights, and salsa dancing.

 ## Books
-Among the books I've read here are the ones I would recommend to anyone interested in expanding their knowledge of history, economics, and politics.
+Among the books I've read here are the ones I would recommend.

 ### Biography
 - Alexander Hamilton by Ron Chernow